Foresight Williams Technology EIS

 The Foresight Williams Technology EIS Fund is a collaboration of Foresight Group with Williams Grand Prix Engineering Limited.
 The offer focuses on early-stage, high-growth, technology companies.

 - Combined talents of Foresight Group and Williams Grand Prix Holdings

 - £10,000 minimum investment

-Foresight Group manages over £2.2 billion in client assets across VCT, EIS, IHT and third party funds.
-It started as a technology investor, before expanding into clean tech and renewables.
+Foresight Group manages over £2.9 billion in client assets across VCT, EIS, IHT and third party funds.

-The EIS will invest up to £2 million per company.
+The EIS will invest between £500,000 and £3 million per company.
 Companies are likely to be pre-profit, and with no revenue, typically operating in the hard tech sector (i.e. not software) as this is where Williams’ expertise lies: in designing, testing and manufacturing.
 WAE will only invest in companies where it can add value – this isn’t a passive portfolio where the underlying companies are left to get on with it.